DoctorWkt/pdp7-unix/README.md

 To compile it:

-`make pdp7`
+`make`

 ## Running pdp7-unix

 You will need [simh](http://simh.trailing-edge.com/) 4.0 to run pdp7-unix.
 You can get the source code [here](https://github.com/simh/simh).
 On 64-bit systems, you may need to set the C compiler's optimisation level to -O1.

 ### Running from source